Cloudneeti/Cloudneeti_SaaS_Docs/docs/administratorGuide/overrideSecurityPolicyStatus.md

 ### Pass – Manual override

-Security policy can be reviewed using audit procedure and if resources' configuration are compliant, user can mark override policy status "Manual" and mark it **Pass – Manual override**.
+Security policy can be reviewed using audit procedure and if resources' configurations are compliant, user can mark override policy status "Manual" and mark it **Pass – Manual override**.
 User is advised to periodically review resource configurations compliance state.

 ### Pass – Time bound exception